rs3lab/SynCord/docs/artifact.md

 ### Guide D
 ---

-This is a guide to reproduce SCL policy using SynCord.
+This is a guide to reproduce Figure 9, *SCL and *NUMA-SCL policy using SynCord.

 - underlying lock: shfllock-syncord
-- policy         : scl
+- policy         : scl and numa-scl
 - benchmark      : xDir-rename

 #### Check